Overview

 Data

-This field saves the encrypted password in the database for a better security.
+This field saves the encrypted password in the database for better security.
 The password is encrypted by wp_hash_password() function.

 Template usage